 |156 x 158 x 80 mm, 1535 g||146 x 108 x 74 mm, 822 g|

 Body comparison: Canon 1D Mark II vs 40D

 The physical size and weight of the Canon 1D Mark II and the Canon 40D are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 1D Mark II – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 40D is considerably smaller (36 percent) than the Canon 1D Mark II.
 Moreover, the 40D is substantially lighter (46 percent) than the 1D Mark II.
 It is worth mentioning in this context that the 1D Mark II is splash and dust resistant, while the 40D does not feature any corresponding weather-sealing.